Set Relation with objects¶

 parentObject |

-the object which will be assigned related children for relatedColumnName .
+The object which will be assigned related children for relatedColumnName .
 When this argument is an instance of java.util.Map (for the map-based approach), it must contain the "objectId" property. |

 relationColumnName |

-name of the column identifying the relation.
+Name of the column identifying the relation.
 Objects from the children collection will be set as related for the column in parentObject .
 The column name may optionally include table name separated by the colon character as well as cardinality which determines the type of relationship (one to one or one to many) (see the note below): |

 Important